-One cool aspect of food blogging is that someone in the publishing world might see your blog and think you’ve got the skill, creativity, chops etc..to write and maybe even photograph your own cookbook.
+That said, one cool aspect of food blogging is that someone in the publishing world might see your blog and think you’ve got the skill, creativity, talent and chops to write and maybe even photograph your own cookbook.
 There have been several bloggers who are working on, or have cookbooks published, and one of them just so happens to be this month’s Daring Cooks host, Jaden of Steamy Kitchen.
 This gal’s got mad talent, and her blog is a joy to ogle, drool over and read, so I can completely understand why she’s now the author of a cookbook that’ll most definitely sell like hotcakes.
 Congrats, Jaden!

-Straight from the mouth of Jaden - So what is Vietnamese Pho?
-Well, it’s like the most insanely delicious noodle soup popular in Vietnam.
+Straight from the mouth of Jaden: So what is Vietnam (Saigon) Pho?
+Well, it’s like the most incredibly delicious and popular noodle soup in Vietnam.
 The broth is simmered for hours and hours with either beef knuckle/leg bone or with a whole chicken.
-Other accompaniments include ribbons of rice noodles, fresh herbs like cilantro or basil, a wedge of lime or lemon, fresh bean sprouts and fresh sliced chilies if desired.
+Other accompaniments include ribbons of rice noodles, fresh herbs like cilantro or basil, a wedge of lime or lemon, fresh bean sprouts and fresh sliced chilies, if desired.

-What makes Pho so different than any other type of noodle soup is the spices that go into the simmering broth.
-Warm spices like coriander, star anise, cloves, cinnamon, fresh ginger transform an ordinary broth into a very authentic Vietnamese Pho.
+What makes this Pho Ga so different than any other type of chickeny noodle soup is the spices that go into the simmering broth.
+Warm spices like coriander, star anise, cloves, cinnamon, and fresh ginger transform an ordinary broth into a very authentic Saigon Pho Ga.

-Jaden also gave us a choice of making her quick version of Pho Ga or making her long simmering pot of homemade stock ‘version’.
-Since I had several quarts of homemade chicken stock in my freezer, I decided to make the quick version.
-This frozen stock is the bee’s knees (first time I ever used that phrase..swear on it), and most definitely Bubby’s version..so I suppose you could call my Pho Ga Jewishnamese Penicillin.
+That being said, Jaden also gave us the choice of making her quick version of Pho Ga, or making her long simmering pot of homemade stock version of Pho Ga.
+Since I had several quarts of homemade chicken stock in my freezer, I decided to make the quick version of Pho Ga.
+This frozen stock is unbelievable, and most definitely Bubbes’ version, so I suppose you could also call my Pho Ga Jewishnamese Penicillin.

-What makes this soup so special, as mentioned above, whether it be the long, simmering version, or the quick version, is the spices and aromatics.
-OH.MY.GOD, the smell of this soup simmering will you bring you to your bee’s knees (second time).You char an onion and a knob of ginger, scraping off the charred skins , and toast some star anise, coriander seeds and cloves, then dump them into a pot along with sugar, fish sauce, a whole chicken and water (long, simmering version) or chicken stock and one whole chicken breast (shorty).
-Bring to a boil, lower to a simmer, and VOILA, phoking heaven with lots of phoking accoutrements and a damn good cure for my cold (on it’s last legs, but still annoying).
+SO, you char an onion and a knob of ginger, scraping off the charred skins , and toast some star anise, coriander seeds and cloves, then dump them into a pot along with sugar, fish sauce, a whole chicken and water (long, simmering version) or chicken stock and one whole chicken breast (short version).
+Bring to a boil, lower to a simmer, and voila, Pho Ga heaven with lots of accoutrements, and a damn good cure for my cold (on its last legs, but still annoying).